zoxpx/pxdocs/content/reference/knowledge-base/faqs.md

 Regardless, all data requests between the container and the Portworx volume driver will be handled locally on that host.

 ### Does Portworx support volume encryption?
-Yes, PX-Enterprise supports data encryption-at-rest and also encryption-in-flight as data is replicated between multiple Portworx nodes within a data center or across data centers or clouds.
-PX-Enterprise supports encrypted volumes and integration with key management software like Vault, AWS KMS, Kubernetes Secrets etc
+Yes, {{< pxEnterprise >}} supports data encryption-at-rest and also encryption-in-flight as data is replicated between multiple Portworx nodes within a data center or across data centers or clouds. {{< pxEnterprise >}} supports encrypted volumes and integration with key management software like Vault, AWS KMS, Kubernetes Secrets etc

 ### How can safely backup and restore my data with Portworx?
-PX-Enterprise supports cloudsnaps which enable the DevOps engineers to periodically back the data volumes in incremental snaps and restore the volume anywhere they want.
+{{< pxEnterprise >}} supports cloudsnaps which enable the DevOps engineers to periodically back the data volumes in incremental snaps and restore the volume anywhere they want.

 ## Did we miss your question?
 If so, please let us know here: <a class="email" title="Submit feedback" href="mailto:support@portworx.com?subject={{site.feedback_subject_line}} feedback&body=I have some feedback about the {{page.title}} page"><i class="fa fa-envelope-o"></i> Feedback</a>